 - Another great resource is Cathy Duffy Reviews.
 A premier homeschool curriculum review website, where you can browse the thousands of art, science, language arts, and other curricula at your fingertips.
 She’s been reviewing homeschool curriculum for decades, so you know you’re getting the best information possible!

 Step 3: Define your teaching style.
 It’s just as important to have your teaching style in mind as much as your student’s learning style.
 Teaching styles range from lecture to demonstration to facilitating (activity-style).
-If you’re struggling with helping your student master math problems, consider a full-year mathematics live online class, like Bridgeway’s Learning Labs.
+If you’re struggling with helping your student master math problems, consider a full-year mathematics live online class, like Bridgeway’s Live Online Classes.
 The more you know how you want to teach, the better off you and your student will be.

 Step 4: Identify your student’s interests.
 Including what your student is interested in will likely make lessons fun and engaging, and keep them wanting to learn.
 Use your child’s interests to choose the most engaging curriculum and supplementals.
 Are they into STEM?
 Then these kits from The Young Scientists Club are perfect for the budding scientist!
 Curious about history?
 Check out this homeschool curriculum from The Mystery of History.
 When your student pursues their passion, the learning fun follows!